 - Supporting the development of our environmental science and studies degree programs, initiated by Dr. Glen Hvenegaard in the late 1990s, and developed with the assistance of a variety of Augustana faculty.

-After my second term as Chair of Science completed in 2006, I was asked to serve as Chair of the ad hoc Core Curriculum Review Committee during the 2007/08 academic year.
+After my second term as Chair of Science, completed in 2006, I was asked to serve as Chair of the ad hoc Core Curriculum Review Committee during the 2007/08 academic year.
 It had been 10 years since the last time I had served on the committee, which considered approaches to reinvigorating our core curriculum; it seemed particularly timely to revisit it again, since Augustana’s merger with the University of Alberta.
 The greatest concern at that time was to reduce the size of the core (to enable students to explore what the academy has to offer), while remaining true to Augustana’s ideals.
 No easy task, but I welcomed the opportunity to have a significant impact on our students’ educational experience.
-Thus, our committee (K Sutley, J Wesselius, T Parker, P Harland, I Blokland) began a yearlong process of communal consultation, grounded in research of current North American practice.
-One of the difficulties that we had to overcome, was balancing the tension between being innovative and effective, while remaining attractive to our base of prospective students.
-What the Augustana community settled on, was a triad approach which included a breadth requirement, an Augustana specific component, and a reaffirmation of the skill requirements, which included information literacy, thinking, writing and speaking.
-This past year (2012/13), a skills assessment committee taskforce revised our skill requirements (thinking, researching and communicating) and improved their integration into our core trinity.
+Thus, our committee (K Sutley, J Wesselius, T Parker, P Harland, I Blokland) began a yearlong process of communal consultation grounded in research of current North American practice.
+One of the difficulties that we had to overcome was balancing the tension between being innovative and effective, while remaining attractive to our base of prospective students.
+What the Augustana community settled on was a triad approach, which included a breadth requirement, an Augustana specific component, and a reaffirmation of the skill requirements, which included information literacy, thinking, writing, and speaking.
+In 2012/13, a skills assessment committee taskforce revised our skill requirements (thinking, researching, and communicating) and improved their integration into our core trinity.

 In cultivating a culture of teaching excellence, I have tried to raise the profile of high impact educational practices (Kuh 2008).
 Part of this has been to consider how students best learn.
 Many advocate for active learning vs passive learning.
 Parker Palmer (2007) advocates for engaging students with the material, which can include lecturers who treat the content with respect, but more commonly involves instructors actively engaging students in the learning process.
 I have tried to raise the profile of active learning on the Augustana campus by: